By COGwriter

 Concluding Comments

-Since Serapion taught against the Montanist heretics, condemned the false Gospel of Peter, condemned the Marcionites heretics, and praised the Quartodeciman Apollinaris, it is possible that he was part of the true Church of God.
+Since Serapion taught against the Montanist heretics, condemned the false Gospel of Peter, condemned the Marcionite heretics, and praised the Quartodeciman Apollinaris, looks like he was part of the true Church of God.

 Of course, in retrospect, we humans cannot be certain who were or were not true Christians at that time.
-But it appears that Serapion may have been one.
-But even if he was not, the bulk of his writings suggest a theology closer to that held by the Churches of God, than the Orthodox or Catholic faiths.
+But it looks like Serapion was one as the bulk of his writings suggest a theology closer to that held by the Churches of God, than the Orthodox or Catholic faiths.
 And that helps demonstrate that it is the COGs who hold positions most consistent with truly orthodox Christianity, than the majority who now profess Christianity do.

 Back to Early Christianity page